emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Ask4Movie
+### Score: 9/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is solid, feels clean and modern. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## ShowBox
 ### Score: 9/20
 1. Has movies, TV, anime, 1080p, subtitles, but no adjustable quality. 🟡